maximeNoiret/CogSoul/README.md

 ## How to install
 ### Binaries
 You can download the pre-compiled binaries from the release section of this repo, tho it might not be up to date with the source so I recommend building it yourself. (you use linux, you should be used to compiling stuff)
+1 Download the executable from the releases page
+2 Download the 'rooms' and 'ptt_maps' folders from the repo and place them next to the executable 3 ``# chmod +x CogSoul`` to make is executable
+4 ``./CogSoul`` to start the game.
+It should generate a default config file next to itself.

 ### Building
 I mean, you can just do like ``g++ -o CogSoul path/to/repo/*.cpp`` and it'll create an executable called Game.
 Or you could load the .pro file into QTCreator and build it with that.